 What Causes Concrete Spalling?

-Spalled concrete can be caused:
+Spalled concrete can be caused by:

 Rebar Corrosion: When underlying metal rebar within the concrete corrodes, it pushes against the concrete and causes spalling.

-Chemical Damage: When you expose your concrete chemicals like salts and deicing agents, this can lead to spalling.
+Chemical Damage: When you expose your concrete to chemicals like salts and deicing agents, this can lead to spalling.

-Concrete Contractor Error: Spalling can also occur is if a concrete contractor did not prepare the concrete mix properly before pouring, or did not cure or finish the concrete properly.Â
+Concrete Contractor Error: Spalling can also occur is if a concrete contractor did not prepare the concrete mix properly before pouring or did not use best practices when finishing.

 The first thing to do is to call Gruttadaurio Masonry at (315) 310-7193 to set up a free, no-obligation onsite evaluation of your concrete.
 After inspecting your concrete area, we’ll make recommendations for the best way to approach the damaged concrete.
 There are several approaches our concrete spalling repair experts may recommend: